 The ECMWF seasonal forecast system 3 has shown skill at being able to forecast SST anomalies associated with ENSO several months into the future (Stockdale et al. 2011).
-ENSO has been documented in many studies to be one of the primary factors associated with interannual fluctuations in Atlantic basin and U.S. landfalling hurricane activity (Gray 1984, Goldenberg and Shapiro 1996, Bove et al. 1998, Klotzbach 2011), primarily through alterations in vertical wind shear patterns.
+ECMWF has recently upgraded their seasonal forecast system to system 4.
+ENSO has been documented in many studies to be one of the primary factors associated with interannual fluctuations in Atlantic basin and U.S. landfalling hurricane activity (Gray

+1984, Goldenberg and Shapiro 1996, Bove et al. 1998, Klotzbach 2011), primarily through alterations in vertical wind shear patterns.
 The ensemble-averaged ENSO forecast for September values of the Nino 3 region from a 1 March issue date correlates with observations at 0.63, which is impressive considering as this forecast goes through the springtime predictability barrier, where fluctuations in ENSO lead to greatly reduced forecast skill.
 When the ECMWF model predicts cool SST anomalies for September, it strongly correlates with observed cool anomalies throughout the tropical Pacific associated with La Niña conditions, as well as reduced vertical wind shear, especially across the Caribbean (Figure 7).